Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Brown measure of polynomials in free variables

 \subsection{Brown measure of the sum of two $\star$-free variables}

-The hermitization and linarization method from the last section shows that the treatment of an arbitrary polynomial in two $\star$-free variables requires the following context: consider two {\em selfadjoint} matrices $X$ and $Y$ of size $4k-2$, organized into $2\times 2$ blocks of the form $ $ placed in upper $2^{\rm nd}$ diagonal rows above $2^{\rm nd}$ diagonal rows formed of $2\times 2$ minus identity matrices, blocks which in their turn are placed on the first diagonal of a larger matrix, which in turn may in addition contain elements on its first row.
-The bullets in one matrix come all from the same algebra, so that $X$ and $Y$ are free over $\mathcal M_{4k-2}(\mathbb C)$.
+The Hermitization and linearization method from the last section show that the treatment of an arbitrary polynomial in two $\star$-free variables requires the analysis of the matrix $\mathbb L_P$ from \eqref{eq:linearizationLP}, split into the sum of the two terms corresponding to the two free variables.

-At the moment we are not able to analyze the analytic feature of this general frame; what we can and will do here is to treat in some detail the case where $k=1$, corresponding to the Brown measure of the sum of two $\star$-free random variables.
+At the moment we are not able to analyze the analytic features of this general framework; what we can and will do here is to treat in some detail the case where $k=1$, i.e., the case of a linear polynomial, corresponding to the Brown measure of the sum of two $\star$-free random variables $x$ and $y$.
+Note that in this situation there is no need for a linearization and we just have to understand the $\mathcal M_2(\mathbb C)$-valued distribution of